tuansydau/shader-work/README.md

 # shader-work
 > A collection of GLSL shaders that I've written since December 6th, 2023.

 I have always wanted to do game development visuals but would likely get decimated in the industry.
+I'll self-study graphics development until I'm sure I'll survive.

 Below are the shaders that I have worked on, in GLSL.
 You can get them in higher resolution by rendering the respective files yourself in a [ShaderToy environment](https://www.shadertoy.com/new).